NotTobi/soundcloud-dl/README.md

 ## Missing features

 - When downloading high quality .m4a audio files, the Artwork is not set
-- Download buttons in more locations, than just on the track page
+- Add download buttons in more locations around the page
 - Download playlists/albums/favorites
 - Better error handling -> also displaying errors to the user

-If you want to help implement them, go right ahead! :)
+If you want to help implement one of those features, go right ahead! :)

 ## Building the addon

-## Operating system used
+### Operating system used

 Linux 5.5.15-1-MANJARO